ereborDeveloper/SeaBattle/README.md

 Please let me know if you will find my mistakes, especially in OOP and Java approaches.

-Updates will come: deep learning, gui, possibility to set your ships in your way (come with gui, now it has no sence), and of course horizontal ship's orientation.
+Updates will come: deep learning, gui, possibility to set your ships in your way (come with gui, now it has no sence), and of course vertical ship's orientation.